Breno-Godoi/Breno-Godoi/README.md

 👋 Hello there!
-I'm Breno, a passionate web developer with a strong background in industrial software and processes.
+I'm Breno, a passionate web developer with a strong industrial software and processes background.
 I thrive on learning new tools and technologies and using them to build innovative solutions for the ever-evolving technology industry.

 About Me